 We are the good guys in African art and we can prove it.
-In the sixteen years we have been trading we have given more than £26,000 in donations and gifts directly to the individual artists we promote, and to group associations and charities.
-This section should put your mind at ease about our ethics... so challenge other dealers to see if they can PROVE they do the same.
+Since we began trading in 2000, we have given more than £30,000 in donations and gifts directly to the individual artists we promote, and to group associations and charities, and raised a further >£20,000 for charity.
+This section should put your mind at ease about our ethics… so challenge other dealers to see if they can PROVE they do the same.

 Guruve’s donations made directly to artists or to UK/African charities